 Data Backup: Ensure that data is backed up so that, in the event of an incident, data loss is minimalized.
 Any data center containing backed up data is also bound by SOX.

 Change Management: Whenever your IT environment changes, such as new employees, new computers, updated software and more, records are kept of the changes and the appropriate security is maintained.

 SOX Compliance Checklist

 There is no one size fits all checklist for SOX compliance, as each organization looks different.
 However, some general guidelines are as follows:

-- Ensure all staff, old and new, are regularly trained on how best to handle financial data.
+Ensure that all employees, old and new, are regularly trained on how best to handle financial data, including the SOX requirements.